Disclosing your Disability - What this Means?

 If you have a disability you are encouraged to discuss your specific needs with your line manager, so that the necessary measures and supports may be put in place to facilitate you in carrying out your work.

-If you would like further guidance, you may consult with the Director of the University Disability Service or other contacts listed in the Who Can I Talk To? by clicking on this link.
+If you would like further guidance, you may consult with the Director of the University Disability Service or other contacts listed in the Who Can I Talk To?
+Click here.

 For the manager: